 Topics I discussed included: cardiac issues, hypothermia, airway problems, chest trauma, stroke, allergic reactions, bleeding emergencies, and diabetic issues.

 Being out in the Dry Valleys of Antarctica has been compared to being on the Moon.
 It could take longer to get to a trauma center from the Dry Valleys than it could to be on the Moon, so it is important that our team be prepared for these possible "Back-Country Issues".

+I had a great time instructing at this conference, sharing Antarctic facts, and meeting these amazing First Responders, many of which said they will be following these Antarctic blogs.
 I shared Antarctic facts such as: The South Pole is almost at 10,000 feet above sea level, and Antartica is larger than the continental US.
 I also shared about the logistics of living on the ice and some possible medical concerns to be prepared for while that far away from a trauma center.
 A medical evacuation from the Dry Valleys would include a helicopter ride (if a helicopter was available and the weather was good) to get back to the McMurdo Base.
 Then an Air Force plane would leave New Zealand to come pick you up (if the weather was good), to get you back to definitive care in New Zealand.
 The great thing is that there are many safety features built into the program so any medical or trauma issues are very rare.
 Please check out my post regarding the rigorous physical qualification (PQ) process all participants need to pass prior to deployment.